shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ## 2. Calls, syllables, harmonics
 The algorithmic approach of **DIY Call Recognizer** makes particular assumptions about animals calls and how they are structured.
 A *call* is taken to be any sound of animal origin (whether for communication purposes or not) and includes bird songs/calls, animal vocalisations of any kind, the stridulation of insects, the wingbeats of birds and bats and the various sounds produced by acquatic animals.
 Calls typically have temporal and spectral structure.
 For example they may consist of a temporal sequence of two or more *syllables* (with "gaps" in between) or a set of simultaneous *harmonics* or *formants*.
 (The distinction between harmonics and formants does not concern us here.)

-**DIY Call Recognizer** attempts to recognizer calls in a noise-reduced spectrogram, which is processed as a matrix of real values but visualised as a grey-scale image.
+**DIY Call Recognizer** attempts to recognize calls in a noise-reduced spectrogram, which is processed as a matrix of real values but visualised as a grey-scale image.
 Each row of pixels is a frqeuency bin and each column of pixels is a time-frame.
-The value in each spectrogram/matrix cell (represented visually by an image pixel) is the acoustic intensity in decibels with respect to the background noise baseline.
+The value in each spectrogram/matrix cell (represented visually by one image pixel) is the acoustic intensity in decibels with respect to the background noise baseline.
 Note that the decibel values in a noise-reduced spectrogram are always positive.

 .